 - what’s the best moment to engage consumers in their journey

-- what paths different audiences take
+- what paths do different audiences take

 The data from analytics enables you to review your metrics.
 Concentrate on those that impact your bottom line, then adapt your marketing strategy as needed.

-4. Increase marketing ROI.
 It’s good to have an analytics platform that lets you connect data from online and offline sources to measure complete journeys.
 This way you’ll have a bigger picture of which channels and messaging work best and bring the most valuable customers.
 That allows you to better allocate your marketing budget and focus on initiatives that drive ROI.

-6. Discover new micro journeys and KPIs.
 As you zoom in on individual journeys, you have a chance to refine existing ones and discover new paths customers take with your business.
 You’ll recognize more customer behaviors and KPIs you’ve been missing out on.
 That information put into practice will expand your marketing possibilities and refine your strategy.

 The process was broken down into segments, then further into individual actions.
 Different actions received different score levels depending on the importance of the steps.